Well operated, modern wood burners are energy efficient, produce low levels of air pollution and use one of NZ’s most renewable forms of energy.

 - Radiant heat - wood burners that produce mostly radiant heat make the room feel warmer than the air actually is.
 This makes them particularly suitable for large rooms with high ceilings and for rooms where you have poor insulation and draught issues.

 - Convective heat - convective wood burners heat the air around them, which then rises to the ceiling.
 This means you get less heat in the bottom part of your room, unless you use a ceiling fan to mix up the hotter and cooler layers of air.
 Convective heat makes it easier to move some of the warm air to other parts of your home with a heat transfer kit.

-- Wetback models - use the heat of the wood burner to heat hot water, by circulating water between the wood burner and the hot water cylinder through pipes.
+- Wetback models - use the heat of the wood burner to heat water, by circulating water between the wood burner and the hot water cylinder through pipes.
 The hot water cylinder needs to be placed reasonably close to the burner.
-A wetback can be cost-effective if you use the woodburner daily for extended periods in winter, and if your household uses a reasonable amount of hot water.
-Note that some wood burners with wetback option only meet emissions and efficiency standards without the wetback fitted – check with the supplier.
+A wetback can be cost-effective if you use the wood burner daily for extended periods in winter, and if your household uses a reasonable amount of hot water.
+Note that some wood burners won’t meet emissions and efficiency standards with a wetback fitted - check with the supplier.